JoeTrubenstein/Lights-Out/README.md

 # Lights-Out

-this is a game using three LED bulbs connected to the Raspberry Pi's GPIO board toggling a switch will affect adjacent switches player wins when all 3 lights are switched off
+this is a game using three LED bulbs connected to the Raspberry Pi's GPIO board

+toggling a switch will affect adjacent lights

+player wins when all 3 lights are switched off

 https://www.youtube.com/watch?v=vkeal4liaGo